puitiza/ecommerce/README.md

 * **Manage user reviews and ratings for products:**
     * Allow users to submit reviews and ratings with text, images, and videos.
     * Moderate reviews for inappropriate content.
-    * Calculate average product rating and display it alongside reviews.
+    * Calculate the average product rating and display it alongside reviews.
     * Allow users to like or dislike reviews.

 **Business Logic:**